Grandizo Munis: Biography

 At the Second World Congress of the Fourth International Munis blocked with Max Shachtman of the Workers Party but was eventually condemned by the Secretariat.

-After the war Munis settled in Paris and began publishing a new periodical Revoluciòn, which proclaimed its official break with the Fourth International in November 1948.
-By 1949 his following was calling itself the Grupo Comunista Internacionalista de España.
+After the war, Munis settled in Paris and began publishing a new periodical Revoluciòn, which proclaimed its official break with the Fourth International in November 1948.
+By 1949, his followers were calling themselves the Grupo Comunista Internacionalista de España.
 In 1951 Munis and J. Costa returned to Spain to organize an underground movement in the wake of the Barcelona tramway strike.
 They were unsuccessful and arrested by the Francoist authorities in 1952 and sentenced to ten years' imprisonment.
 Munis was released in 1957 and returned to Paris, where he began publishing a new organ, Alarma.
 With the relaxation of the Francoist regime in the late 1960s and early 1970s, the Munis group was able to establish a small following within Spain, though Munis himself continued to live in France.
-By the time of Franco's death, in the mid-1970s this group numbered about 50 people.
+By the time of Franco's death, in the mid-1970s, this group numbered about 50 people.
 However, differences between the exiles in Paris and the younger personnel in Barcelona precipitated a purge by the exiles of the Spanish group until there were only two or three members left in 1983.

-Munis also had followers in several other countries and in the late 1970s these were organized into the Revolutionary Workers Ferment with sections in France, Italy, Greece and the United States.
-The American group, the FOR Organizing Committee of the United States or FOCUS left in 1981 in solidarity with the expelled Spanish members.
+Munis also had followers in several other countries, and in the late 1970s these were organized into the Revolutionary Workers Ferment with sections in France, Italy, Greece and the United States.
+The American group, the FOR Organizing Committee of the United States or FOCUS, left in 1981 in solidarity with the expelled Spanish members.

 Munis wrote many articles and books in his life, the best known being A Second Communist Manifesto and a history of the Spanish Civil War.